aatmunbaxi/site/content/comp/how_emacs_helped_modus_ef_palette_beamer.md

 +++
-title = "How Emacs Helped Me Today: modus-themes and ef-themes Palettes for LaTeX" author = ["Aatmun Baxi"] tags = ["emacs", "lisp", "LaTeX"] draft = false weight = 2002 type = "post"
+title = "How Emacs Helped Me Today: modus-themes and ef-themes Palettes for LaTeX" author = ["Aatmun Baxi"] date = 2024-07-05 tags = ["emacs", "lisp", "LaTeX"] draft = false weight = 2002 type = "post"
 +++

-I&rsquo;m very fond of Prot&rsquo;s `modus-themes` and `ef-themes` for emacs.
+I'm very fond of Prot's `modus-themes` and `ef-themes` for emacs.
-They&rsquo;re highly legible, easy on the eyes, and attractive.
+They're highly legible, easy on the eyes, and attractive.
-Recently I was making a beamer presentation for a talk I&rsquo;m currently procrastinating on.
+Recently I was making a beamer presentation for a talk I'm currently procrastinating on.
 For better or for worse, I thought to myself _I wish I could make the PDF output have modus theme colors_.

 After manually reading off some colors from `modus-operandi-tinted-palette` into my LaTeX preamble, I remembered: _Wait, this is emacs.
-There&rsquo;s a better way to do this._
+There's a better way to do this._

 Happily, Prot designed the `modus-themes` and `ef-themes` palettes in simple way; they are just lists of lists with the name and hex value of the color.
-Here&rsquo;s an excerpt of `modus-operandi-tinted-palette`:
+Here's an excerpt of `modus-operandi-tinted-palette`:

 ```emacs-lisp
 ((bg-main "#fbf7f0")